-British court rejects U.S. extradition request for WikiLeaks’ Julian Assange
+British court rejects U.S. extradition request for WikiLeaks’ Julian Assange, saying he is at risk of suicide

 Since a gray-bearded Assange was expelled from the Ecuadoran Embassy in London in April 2019 and dragged away by British police, the anti-secrecy crusader has languished behind the gray walls of Belmarsh prison outside the capital.
 He has been denied bail while waiting for the extradition request to be settled.

-There is recent precedent for denying a U.S. request on the grounds pursued by Assange.
+There is recent precedent for denying a U.S. request on the mental health grounds pursued by Assange.

 On appeal, the British High Court in 2018 blocked the extradition of the activist Lauri Love, who was charged in 2013 with hacking into U.S. government computers to steal confidential data.
 Love’s lawyers presented evidence that he suffered from depression and would try to take his life if extradited.
 U.S. prosecutors later dropped the charges.

 In recent weeks, Assange supporters have urged President Trump to issue a pardon for the WikiLeaks activist.
 In the Daily Mail tabloid, Stella Moris, Assange’s partner and the mother of their two children, published an open appeal to Trump on Sunday.

 She wrote that she had nightmares about Assange “being buried in the deepest, darkest corner of the [U.S.] prison system for the rest of his life” because he “embarrassed Washington and this is their revenge.”